Equivariant Floer cohomology for contactomorphisms of quotient spaces: Introduction

 It is known that it is difficult to work with such cones on the level of homology groups (e.g., this leads to the theory of triangulated categories).
 Many arguments can be presented much more simply when one is working ``on chain level.''
 On the other hand, it is also known to be somewhat difficult to properly keep track of chain homotopy terms when working on chain level.
 A modern but well-established approach to working on chain level is the theory of $\infty$-categories following \cite{lurie-HTT-2009,lurie-HA-2017}.

 The first goal in this section (continued in \S\ref{sec:infin-categ-contact-isotopies}) is to introduce an $\infty$-category $\mathscr{C}(Y)$ of contact isotopies.
-Roughly speaking, an infinity category is a collection of sets $\mathscr{C}_{k}(Y)$ of \emph{$k$-simplices}, for $k=0,1,\dots$, together with ``face'' relationships between these sets of simplices.
+Roughly speaking, an infinity category is a collection of sets $\mathscr{C}_{k}(Y)$ of \emph{$k$-simplices}, for $k=0,1,\dots$, together with ``face'' and ``degeneracy'' relationships between these sets of simplices.
 The $0$-simplices should be considered as the ``objects'' of the category and the $1$-simplices should be considered as the ``morphisms.''
-In our construction, the $0$-simplices $\mathscr{C}_{0}(Y)$ are contact isotopies $\varphi_{t}$ lying outside the discriminant\footnote{The construction admits a minor variation where $\mathscr{C}_{0}(Y)$ is the complement of the $W$-contractible discriminant.} and the $1$-simplices $\mathscr{C}_{1}(Y)$ are the non-negative paths $\varphi_{s,t}$ as in \eqref{eq:non-neg-path}.
-Each $1$-simplex $\varphi_{s,t}\in \mathscr{C}_{1}$ has two \emph{faces} in $\mathscr{C}_{0}(Y)$, and these are simply the endpoints $\varphi_{0,t}$ and $\varphi_{1,t}$ of the non-negative path.
+In our construction, the $0$-simplices $\mathscr{C}_{0}(Y)$ are contact isotopies $\varphi_{t}$ lying outside the discriminant\footnote{The construction admits a minor variation where $\mathscr{C}_{0}(Y)$ is the complement of the $W$-contractible discriminant.} and the $1$-simplices $\mathscr{C}_{1}(Y)$ are essentially the non-negative paths $\varphi_{s,t}$ as in \eqref{eq:non-neg-path}.\footnote{The precise definition of $\mathscr{C}_{1}(Y)$ uses the notion of a Moore path; see Definition \ref{definition:moore-path}.} Each $1$-simplex $\varphi_{s,t}\in \mathscr{C}_{1}$ has two \emph{faces} in $\mathscr{C}_{0}(Y)$, and these are simply the endpoints of the non-negative path.

 In a general $\infty$-category, the $k$-simplices represent homotopies between morphisms and their compositions.
-The definition of the set of $k$-simplices $\mathscr{C}_{k}(Y)$ in our $\infty$-category is of the form:
+The definition of the set of $k$-simplices $\mathscr{C}_{k}(Y)$ in our $\infty$-category and the face and degeneracy maps will be explained in \S\ref{sec:infin-categ-contact-isotopies}.